Fast Feed Business

 2. Help shoppers buy with links to online listings

 Showrooming is the practice of visiting a brick-and-mortar store for product research before buying online.
-Don’t lose business to that online megaretailer—give your customers a reason to buy now.
+Don’t lose business to that online mega retailer—give your customers a reason to buy now.

 3. Direct customers to connect with your team

 You can also have QR codes lead directly to email or text message templates.
 For a product that customers may have questions about, this can be a valuable opportunity to engage with them directly.
-Retailers offering homebrew supplies, for example, could post a QR code offering buyers the chance to contact your team once they get home if they have questions about getting started or finding more supplies.
+Retailers offering homebrew supplies, for example, could post a QR code offering customers the chance to contact your team once they get home if they have questions about getting started or finding more supplies.

 4. Make ads more interactive